Free Trial

-Jefferies Financial Group Inc. bought a new stake in shares of Halliburton (NYSE:HAL - Free Report) during the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor bought 161,102 shares of the oilfield services company's stock, valued at approximately $4,380,000.
+Jefferies Financial Group Inc. purchased a new position in Halliburton (NYSE:HAL - Free Report) in the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm purchased 161,102 shares of the oilfield services company's stock, valued at approximately $4,380,000.

 Halliburton Stock Up 1.0%

-Halliburton (NYSE:HAL - Get Free Report) last issued its quarterly earnings data on Tuesday, April 22nd.
-The oilfield services company reported $0.60 earnings per share (EPS) for the quarter, hitting analysts' consensus estimates of $0.60.
-The firm had revenue of $5.42 billion for the quarter, compared to the consensus estimate of $5.28 billion.
-Halliburton had a net margin of 10.90% and a return on equity of 26.03%.
-As a group, equities research analysts forecast that Halliburton will post 2.64 EPS for the current year.
+Halliburton (NYSE:HAL - Get Free Report) last issued its quarterly earnings results on Tuesday, April 22nd.
+The oilfield services company reported $0.60 EPS for the quarter, hitting analysts' consensus estimates of $0.60.
+Halliburton had a return on equity of 26.03% and a net margin of 10.90%.
+The firm had revenue of $5.42 billion for the quarter, compared to analysts' expectations of $5.28 billion.
+On average, sell-side analysts forecast that Halliburton will post 2.64 EPS for the current year.

 About Halliburton